-SketchUp files with a .SKP extension (see www.sketchup.com) can be imported as 2D data suitable for machining into a Aspire job using the File Filmport Vectors... command from the menu bar or the import vectors icon on the Drawing tab.
-To import data from a SketchUp file you must already have created or opened a job to import the data into.
+SketchUp files with a .SKP extension (see www.sketchup.com) can be imported as 2D data suitable for machining into a Cut2D Pro job using the File ► Import Vectors... command from the menu bar or the import vectors import data from a SketchUp file you must already have created or opened a job to import the data into.